 Videos Generate More Traffic

 Videos get at least 10% more clicks than other content formats.
 As a marketer, you stand a better chance of generating traffic from a video than a blog post.
+You can schedule Instagram posts with videos to create more buzz about your product.

 This is good news because it simplifies strategy for marketing teams that have traffic as an important target.
 These teams could focus their attention on videos and achieve the target easier than with other forms of content.